pkiraly/qa-catalogue-web/README.md

   `translations`, `network`, `terms`, `pareto`, `history`, `timeline`, `settings`, `about`, `record-issues`, `histogram`, `functional-analysis-histogram`, `control-fields`, `download`, `collocations`.
 - `display-...` (bool) show or hide selected tabs, for instance `display-issues`, `display-shacl`.
-  By default all tabs are shown if approriate data is available.
-Only `shacl` and `network` are disabled by default.
+  By default all tabs are shown if approriate data is available. `shacl`, `delta`, `translations` and `network` are disabled by default.
 - `indexName` (string) name of the Solr index of a particular catalogue, if it is different from the name of the catalogue or the URL path.
 - `dirName` (string) name of the data directory of a particular catalogue, if it is different from